Children's Hospital is part of the UPMC family.

 Diagnosing them early is crucial because early treatment can:

-Many children have malformations of the face, ears, hands, feet, or other parts of the body.
+Many children have differences in appearance of the face, ears, hands, feet, or other parts of the body.
 In some cases, these are visible signs of genetic conditions that can damage the brain, heart, or other organs.

 Our experts know the unique physical signs of hundreds of rare conditions.